- 1 About NBFC as per RBI Act

 Registration – Section 45-IA

-A registered company cannot commence or carry on the business of an NBFI until it fulfils the following conditions:
+A registered company cannot commence or carry on the business of an NBFI until it fulfills the following conditions:

 - obtains a certificate of registration under Chapter III-B of the RBI Act,